acdcjunior/acdcjunior.github.io/_posts/2017-06-15-npm-package-locks_npm_notice_created_a_lockfile_as_package-lock-json_you_should_commit_this_file.md

 **Yes.**

 In case you are wondering, yes, you should commit `package-lock.json`.
-Yes, *commit* as in add to your version control and push it.
+Yes, *commit* as in add it to your version control and push.
 Don't be afraid.

 What is it, though?
 At [the docs](https://docs.npmjs.com/files/package-lock.json) you get: